Hayley Raso: Portland Thorns FC

 Shortly after being waived by the Spirit, Raso was acquired off waivers by the Portland Thorns FC.
 In the Thorns first four games of the 2016 season, Raso came on as a second half sub in each.
 She became a regular starter during the 2017 season due to a long-term injury to Tobin Heath, and scored her first NWSL goal on 28 June 2017.
 After which she scored five more goals in the regular season, and one in the playoffs to help the Thorns win the 2017 NWSL Championship.
 She was named 2017 MVP by the Rose City Riveters.

 After suffering a partial tear to her lateral collateral ligament during the 2018 AFC Women's Asian Cup, she missed the first 11 games of the 2018 NWSL season.
 She made her season debut on 16 June and went on to play in 12 games, scoring 2 goals.

 Back injury

-On 25 August 2018 Raso while playing for Portland, Raso fractured 3 vertebrae in her back due to an on field collision.
+On 25 August 2018, while playing for Portland, Raso fractured 3 vertebrae in her back in an on-field collision.
 The injury, caused by a knee to the back, left Raso unsure if she would walk again.
 After extensive rehabilitation, Raso returned 6 months after the injury at the 2019 Cup of Nations where she scored in her return match against New Zealand.